cliffordlab/cliffordlab.github.io/ethics.md

 other researchers and academic or clinical staff.
-Unless the article is in a completely unrelated discipline, you will be expected to pass all potential publications to me before presenting in public, placing on any website, submitting to a journal/conference/workshop etc, or presenting/publishing in any public way.
+Unless the article is in a completely unrelated discipline, you will be expected to pass all potential publications to me before presenting in public, placing on any website, submitting to a journal/conference/workshop, etc, or presenting/publishing in any public way.
 This is to protect the professional reputations of all involved.
 If you wish to claim sole authorship of a work (such as an article or patent), this will be considered by myself in the first instance, and then if I disagree, by a departmental committee.

 Authorship order is often contentious.
-Generally the first author has to contribute the majority of the intellectual input, work on the project, and work in the manuscript and the senior (last) author is the person who ran the project, designed a lot of the data collection and analysis.
+Generally, the first author has to contribute the majority of the intellectual input, work on the project, and work in the manuscript and the senior (last) author is the person who ran the project, designed a lot of the data collection and analysis.